Emma Light (MA, MBACP)

 Through my practice at the Barnsbury Therapy Rooms I work with individuals and couples both face-to-face and using Skype.
 I have previously worked with parents and teachers at the St John of Jerusalem Primary School in Hackney, as well as carers at the City & Hackney Carers Centre.
 In both places I ran groups as well as individual sessions.

-Some of the issues I focus on range from self-esteem to addiction, eating disorders, body image, anxiety, burnout, anger management,and communication skills.
+Some of the issues I focus on range from self-esteem to addiction, eating disorders, body image, anxiety, burnout, anger management, career changes, and communication skills.

 Training, qualifications & experience